SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 > > ## Outcome
 > >
 > > In this exercise, learners should realise the importance of providing appropriate
-> > information to allow others to make contributions to your project without
+> > information to allow others to make contributions to the project, without
 > > overwhelming or confusing them.
 > >
 > > Then you might suggest to include a minimum example document for contributing.